Dentistry

 How to Prevent a Yellow Tongue

-The best way to prevent a yellow tongue, or other tongue discoloration, is to practice good oral hygiene.
-This includes regularly brushing your teeth and tongue and rinsing out your mouth.
+Practicing good oral hygiene is the best way to prevent a yellow tongue or other tongue discoloration.
+A good routine includes regularly brushing your teeth and tongue and rinsing your mouth.

-Lowering your intake of simple carbohydrates can also reduce the accumulation of oral bacteria or yeasts that discolor your tongue.6
+Lowering your intake of simple carbohydrates can also reduce the accumulation of oral bacteria or yeast that discolor your tongue.6

 Summary

-Rarely, however, a yellow tongue may indicate jaundice, which can be a sign of serious illness.
-Consult your doctor as soon as possible if you notice yellowing of your skin and eyes or any additional systems.
+Rarely, a yellow tongue may indicate jaundice, which can be a sign of serious illness.
+Consult your doctor immediately if you notice yellowing of your skin and eyes or any additional symptoms.

 11 Sources Cited